evmorov/rack-crud-example/README.md

 ## About

 This small web application is an example how to make a basic CRUD web app using only [Rack gem](https://github.com/rack/rack/).
-It can be useful if you're trying to understand what is Rack or you're going to implement your own Rack application (such Rails or Sinatra).
+It can be useful if you're trying to understand what is Rack or you're going to implement your own Rack application (such as Rails or Sinatra).

 Actually, it implements only index, show, new, create but it's not difficult to add others.